ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-cli-tools.md

 ## Package Commands

 Ballerina packages are the way to organize real-world Ballerina development tasks.
-Some of them allow you to work with the Ballerina Central also to share Ballerina packages with others in a safe, secure, and dependable way.
+The last 3 commands given below allow you to work with the Ballerina Central and also to share Ballerina packages with others in a safe, secure, and dependable way.

 <table class="cComandTable">
 <tr>